At the heart of the building, a tall glass tower – the King’s Library – houses the collections of King George III (reigned 1760–1820).

 Where was the King’s Library previously located?

-Although the collection was first kept in the Old Palace at Kew, it was soon moved to purpose-built rooms at the Queen's House (formerly Buckingham House), on the site of what is now Buckingham Palace.
+It is not known where the books were initially kept, but from 1761 or shortly thereafter, they were in purpose-built rooms at the Queen’s House (formerly Buckingham House), which today is part of Buckingham Palace.
 It was open to scholars, and even former adversaries such as the American revolutionary John Adams were admitted.